Biodiversity in MEA

 - Different animal species have different levels of protection and hence penalties for committing offences vary.

-- These species should not be harmed or kept dead or alive.
+- These species must not be harmed or kept dead or alive.

-- Access to their home should not be hindered and they should not be disturbed whilst using these homes.
+- Access to their home must not be hindered and they must not be disturbed whilst using these homes.